 About Us

 The cherry trees are ubiquitous in our region, and its bloom touches the heart of everyone.
-The most robust phase of my life was in the year 2016.
-I met with a severe road accident during my student life, one where I miraculously survived by the grace of God.
-The crash was so severe that my left arm was going to be amputated.
+The most robust phase of my life was in the year 1994 when I met with a severe road accident during my student life, one where I miraculously survived a severe fatal accident by the grace of God.
+The crash was so severe that my left arm was supposed to be amputated.
 Though I survived that ordeal, it left a deep impression in my mind wherein the thoughts of how a person with disability face their day-to-day life with their limitations and sufferings.
-This ignited my zeal and passion for reaching out to all children and people who are marginalized and provide awareness and platform to be on par with everyone.
+This ignited my zeal and passion for reaching out to all children and people who are marginalized and so I started to provide awareness.
+I also wanted to create a platform for such children and make them at par with everyone.

-Cherry Blossoms Society is a Non-Governmental Organisation registered as a Society by the Registrar of Societies, Home Department, Government of Nagaland working for the welfare of people with disabilities (PwD).
+Cherry Blossoms Society is a Non-Governmental Organisation registered as a Society by the Registrar of Societies, Home Department, Government of Nagaland working for the welfare of people with disabilities (PwDs).
 The certificate of registration is numbered H/RS-5116 dated December 11, 2008.
-Further to this, Cherry Blossoms Society is registered as NGO for Persons with Disabilities.
+Further to this, Cherry Blossoms Society is also registered as NGO for Persons with Disabilities.
 The registration number is SW/ HWRS-07 dated November 23, 2010.
+The society is also registered under the National Trust -Registration No. NCHE17518525660 with its validity 31/03/2025 to 30/03/2030.

-Our focus on disability complies with the United Nations Department of Economic and Social Affairs' Convention on the Rights of Persons with Disabilities.
+Our focus on disability complies with the United Nations Convention on the Rights of Persons with Disabilities.
 It takes to a new height the movement from viewing persons with disabilities as “objects” of charity, medical treatment and social protection towards viewing persons with disabilities as “subjects” with rights, who are capable of claiming those rights and making decisions for their lives based on their free and informed consent as well as being active members of society.

 Cherry Blossoms Society covers 11 districts in the heart of Nagaland.
 We create awareness on disabilities, break the barriers and norms people hold against disability, and empower the disabled through education in partnership with RAISE-NE (Regional Action on Inclusive Education in North East) and CBR (Community Based Rehabilitation).